SoCraTesUK/socrates-uk/digital-2020-autumn.md

 ## The Day

-All times are BST, we'll publish a timezone-aware one soon.
+These times are BST, see below for a timezone-aware one.

 | Schedule        | Activity |
 |:-----------     |:----------- |